fmerg/pymerkle/USAGE.md

 receipt = v.validate(target_hash=tree.rootHash(), proof=p)
 ```

-Here the `validate_proof` function is internally invoked, modifying the proof as described above, whereas the generated `receipt` is instant of the `validations.ValidationReceipt` class.
+Here the `validateProof` function is internally invoked, modifying the proof as described above, whereas the generated `receipt` is instant of the `validations.ValidationReceipt` class.
 It looks like

 ```bash
 >>> receipt